wendyverdonk93/docs/content/payments/methods/billing-suite/pay-after-delivery/user-guide/processing-refunds.md

    The transaction shows the credited item(s) with the deducted amount added to the transaction.
    A new payment link is generated and sent to the customer with the adjusted invoice.
+   Any additional administration costs for the customer are deducted from the invoice.
+   The customer has a further 14 days to complete the payment.

 {{< /details >}}